T-80: Pakistan

 Ukrainian exports of the T-80UD have been moderately successful.
 In 1993 and 1995, Ukraine demonstrated the tank to Pakistan, which was looking for a new main battle tank.
 The tank was tested in Pakistan and in August 1996 Pakistan decided to buy 320 T-80UD tanks from Ukraine for $650 million in two variants: a standard Object 478B and export Object 478BE.
 The tanks were all supposed to be delivered in 1997.
 After the first batch of 15 vehicles had been shipped in February 1997, Russia protested that it held the rights to the tank and that Ukraine could not export it.
 Nearly 70% of T-80UD components were produced outside of Ukraine (mainly in Russia).
 Under the guise of keeping good relations with India, one of its most important military customers, Russia withheld 2A46-2 125 mm smoothbore guns, cast turrets and other technology, which forced Ukraine to make its tank industry independent.
 It developed domestic components, including a welded turret, which was in use on the new Ukrainian T-84.
 Ukraine was able to ship 20 more T-80UD tanks to Pakistan between February and May 1997.
 These 35 tanks were from Ukrainian Army stocks of 52 T-80UDs; they were built in the Malyshev plant several years before but were not delivered to their original destination.
 Their abilities were below the standard agreed by both Ukraine and Pakistan.
 The contract was completed by shipping another 285 Ukrainian T-80UD MBTs between 1997 and early 2002.
 These had the welded turret and other manufacturing features of the T-84.

+Germany

+While officially the Federal Republic of Germany never got to see any T-80s, the German Democratic Republic was a frequent host of Soviet divisions of T-80Bs.
+In 1985, the FRG "received" a T-80U, one of the most sophisticated versions of the T-80 family designed by the Soviets at the time, from a contact in Belarus.
+This was tested extensively to learn the secrets of the armour protection, optronics, fire control systems and the automatic loading mechanisms.